Temperature and Heat Transfer

 2. Compare your answer to the following labeling information found on a package of dry roasted peanuts: a serving of 33 g contains 200 calories.
 Comment on whether the values are consistent.

 6. [openstax univ. phys. vol.2 – 1.70] A 1.28-kg sample of water at 10.0ºC is in a calorimeter.
 You drop a piece of steel with a mass of 0.385 kg at 215°C into it.
 After the sizzling subsides, what is the final equilibrium temperature?
-(Make the reasonable assumptions that any steam produced condenses into liquid water during the process of equilibration and that the evaporation and condensation don’t affect the outcome, as we’ll see in the next section.)
+(Make the reasonable assumption that any steam produced condenses into liquid water during the process of equilibration and that the evaporation and condensation don’t affect the outcome, as we’ll see in the next section.)

 7. [openstax univ. phys. vol. 2 – 1.73] A bag containing 0ºC ice is much more effective in absorbing energy than one containing the same amount of 0ºC water.